Experiential education: Change in roles and structures

 Besides changing student roles, experiential education requires a change in the role of teachers.
 The approach requires teachers to position themselves as facilitators of experiences and learning that may take students outside of the classroom.
 Because action precedes attempts to synthesize knowledge, teachers generally cannot plan or implement a curriculum unit as a neat, predictable package.
 Yet, a well-planned curriculum is still necessary to ensure experiential learning results in meaningful student learning.
 Teachers may become active learners, too, experimenting with their students, reflecting upon the learning activities they have designed, and responding to their students' reactions to the activities.
 With less dependence on prescribed curriculum, teachers may come to view themselves as more than just recipients of external curriculum decisions.

 As students and teachers take on more active roles, the traditional organizational structures of the school need adjustment.
 For example, at the Challenger Middle School in Colorado Springs, Colorado, service activities are an integral part of the academic program.
 Accommodating service learning requires large time blocks that necessitate specialized scheduling.
 At the University Heights Alternative School in the Bronx, the Project Adventure experiential learning program has led the faculty to adopt an all-day time block as an alternative to the traditional 45-minute periods.
 The faculty now organizes the curriculum by project instead of by separate disciplines.

-At the university level, programs may be entirely field-taught on outdoor expeditions.
-These courses combine traditional academic readings and written assignments with field observations, service projects, open discussions of course material, and meetings with local speakers who are involved with the course subjects.
-These "hybrid" experiential/traditional programs aim to provide the academic rigor of a classroom course with the breadth and personal connections of experiential education.

 Practice

 The methodologies reflected in experiential education have evolved since the time of Hahn and Dewey.
 For experiential education to be an effective pedagogy, physical experience must be combined with reflection.
-Adding reflective practice, allows for consolidation of key learnings.
+Adding reflective practice allows for consolidation of key learnings.
 Further, for the efficacy of experiential education, the learner must be given sufficient time to process the information.

 Experiential education informs many educational practices in schools (formal education) and out-of-school (informal education) programs.
 Many teaching methods rely on experiential education to provide context and frameworks for learning through action and reflection while others at higher levels (university and professional education) focus on field skills and modeling.
 Examples of specific methods are outlined below.